creativecreatorormaybenot/clock/README.md

   + Foggy: ping pong movement of all the bars that is easy on the eyes (needs a curve).

 * Find better start and end positions for the ball.

-* Create spin-up animation for when the widget is created or updated?

-  + This could show that the goo actually reacts to the components (even more than the ball push already does).

 * Use these colors for a color palette: https://www.dwitter.net/d/5455